 To start with, the bar should be on the rack and level with your shoulders.

-Straighten out your arms in front of you and bend them upwards as you bring your hands back down towards your head.
+Grab the bar with the position that places your hands shoulder-width apart.
+Straighten out your elbows in front of you and bend your arm upwards as you bring your hands back down towards your head.
+Your elbows should always be pointing forwards throughout the entire movement.

-Grip the bar with palm upwards, so it balances on your fingers.
+Position yourself with the bar resting across your front shoulders.
+Support the bar with your fingers.
 At all times, keep your eyes focused in front of you and make sure you have a straight back as you stand upright.
+Lift the weight of the bar and support it on your shoulders, balancing it with your fingers.
+Step back from the rack to get enough space.

 Stand upright, keeping your back straight as you ascend out of the squat.
-Take a step towards the bar with both feet, and rack it.
-You have now done 1 rep.
+Repeat these steps for your remaining reps.
+Once you’ve finished your reps, take a step towards the bar with both feet, and rack the barbell.

-There are various ways you can grip the bar:
+There are various ways you can Hold the bar:

 - Partial grip, using 2-3 fingers in an underhand grip.